 If you’re going after specific file types (i.e. audio, video, photos, etc.), this is a good way to narrow your results and make the scan faster.
 If you’re doing a general scan, however, you can just tick the Select All Types box.
 Click Scan to proceed.

 Step 4.
 Preview Your Recovered Files and Save

 To make sure that the files appearing in the scan result are still in good condition, you can preview the files.
 Files that were already partially overwritten will show as corrupted or damaged in the preview window.

 But if the files are still working as seen through your preview, go ahead and recover them.
 This will allow you to choose the save path for your recovered files.

 NOTE: Make sure that you don’t save the files on the disk that you are scanning.

-Make sure that formatting your MacBook Pro is exactly what you are going to do, because formatting is such operation will erase all of the data you have saved on the hard drive.
-However, formatting isn’t meant you will lose the data permanently, with certain data recovery software will help get back formatted data.
+Make sure that formatting your MacBook Pro is exactly what you are going to do because the formatting is such operation will erase all of the data you have saved on the hard drive.
+However, formatting isn’t meant you will lose the data permanently, with certain data recovery software that will help get back formatted data.

 Thus, to make your Mac works as new, follow the above 6 steps of how to format a MacBook Pro or recover data after wrong formatting with Bitwar Data Recovery for Mac.

 - Fixed: CF Card Corrupted and Unreadable on Windows / Mac

 - Best Ways to Recover Deleted Safari Browser History on Mac